bjerrep/antilog/README.md

 This is the viewer application.
 Typically the first thing to do is to make a formatting scheme for a source, followed by a input configuration linking a source to a processor.

 #### Formatting scheme
 Here a formatting scheme is made that matches the output from the [spdlog](https://github.com/gabime/spdlog) example application.
 The fields in the 'active' view are predefined but can be reordered to match e.g. the output groups from a regex processor.
-The only field that have any special meaning is 'Level' which can be used in the log view to filter out unwanted log levels.
+The only field that have any special meaning is 'Severity' which can be used in the log view to filter out unwanted log levels.

 ![](misc/formatscheme.png)